albert-decatur/SQL-for-Windows-Users/README.md

 ![](img/2015-03-10_16_14_46.png)
 Let's import a table we actually care about!
 ![](img/2015-03-10_16_18_25.png)
-You'll get interuppted when you try to import.
+You'll get interrupted when you try to import.
 Go ahead and save that useless table.
 It'll be gone soon but whatever.
 ![](img/2015-03-10_16_19_10.png)
 OK, back to importing a table that __matters__.
 Go to this repo's folder and navigate to the data folder, or download the raw data from github directly.
 ![](img/2015-03-10_16_19_35.png)